 3. The Hook is all the countries in the world are unique.

 4. The thesis statement is on the contrary, they share many similarities.
 The thesis is restated in the conclusion.
-The sentence Also Brazil and the United States are unique countries there are remarkable similarities in their size ethnic diversity and personal values restates the thesis.
+The sentence is: “Also Brazil and the United States are unique countries there are remarkable similarities in their size, ethnic, diversity, and personal values.”

 5.